behzadshomali/Information-retrieval-homeworks/README.md

 ### Invert indexing:
 By having preprocessed tokens in hand, the invert-indexing step was so straightforward.
 We only had to create a dictionary such that its keys were tokens and its values were the index(ID) of each document containing that token.

+## Cosine distance & Query expansion:
+In this phase, we use the extracted tokens from [last phase](#text-preprocessing--indexing) to compute the cosine similarity between different documents.

+To do that, first we have to compute TF-IDF (<u>T</u>erm <u>F</u>requency <u>I</u>nverse <u>D</u>ocument <u>F</u>requency).
+To save computational resources and make it easier to compute TF-IDF, we implemented separate methods for computing TF-IDF for terms that appeared in documents and also appeared in input queries.

+Since it is crucial to perform the same preprocessing methods that are used for indexing documents to preprocess the input query, just like in the previous phase the user can/should specify the preprocessing methods to use by flags.
+The complete list of flags is as follows:

+       main.py [-h] [-v] [-k K]
+               [-i INVERTED_INDEXING_DATAFRAME_PATH]
+               [-p PREPROCESSED_DATAFRAME_PATH] [--normalize]
+               [--remove-stop-words] [--remove-punctuations]
+               [--lemmatize] [--stemmer]

+The output of this phase is `k` documents with the least cosine distance from the input query as well as their distance.
+Furthermore, the output will be saved in the format `JSON` file.

 ## Data crawling:
 In this project, we were supposed to crawl data from the website *https://fidibo.com/* - a Persian website containing the information of a ton of text/audio books.
 There were various categories that our program had to crawl each one separately.
 The categories are as follows: